atomisthq/docs/docs/reference-docs/rug-kinds.md

 ### `addFile`
     Add the given file to the project.
 Path can contain /s.
 Content is a literal string

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : class java.lang.String : No Description

 ### `annotateBootApplication`
     Add the given annotation to the Spring Boot application class

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : class java.lang.String : No Description

 ### `blockingProblem`
     Report a severe, blocking problem

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : interface com.atomist.rug.runtime.FunctionInvocationContext : No Description

 ### `deleteDirectory`
     Does a directory with the given path exist?

-arg0
+arg0 : class java.lang.String : No Description

 ### `deleteFile`
     Delete the given file from the project.
 Path can contain /s.

-arg0
+arg0 : class java.lang.String : No Description

 ### `directoryExists`
     Does a directory with the given path exist?

-arg0
+arg0 : class java.lang.String : No Description

 ### `fail`
     Cause the operation to fail with a fatal error

-arg0
+arg0 : class java.lang.String : No Description

 ### `fileContains`
     Does a file with the given path exist and have the expected content?

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : class java.lang.String : No Description

 ### `fileCount`